kevinjiang019/kevinjiang019/README.md

 I'm a student at Columbia University, studying Econ-Math and Computer Science.
 My current research interests are complex networks, wealth inequality, and algorithimic trading, pretty much anything in FinTech!
-On campus, I'm involved with the Columbia Daily Spectator, making money moves for the newspaper, or Columbia Quant Group, discussing financial algorithims as a front for poker.
+On campus, I'm involved with the Columbia Daily Spectator, making money moves for the newspaper, or Columbia Quant Group, discussing financial algorithims and poker.

 <details>
 <summary>About Me.py</summary>